1031 Exchanges and Boats

 Boat closing and settlement servicesBoat Closing and Settlement Services

 You can save thousands of dollars over what a broker will charge with complete confidence that your purchase and sale documents and funds will be handled professionally and honestly.
-Baylaw will close the deal for 2.5% of the purchase price ($1000 minimum).
-Funds will be held in our attorney trust account; purchase documents will be reviewed by a lawyer; and no money will be released until all parties are fully satisfied that the deal is ready to close.
+Baylaw will close the deal for 2.5% of the purchase price ($10,000 minimum).
+Funds will be held in our trust account; purchase documents will be reviewed by a lawyer; and no money will be released until all parties are fully satisfied that the deal is ready to close.

 Baylaw, LLC will finalize your boat purchase or sale.
 We: